 Hoarseness, voice loss, or difficulty with using your voice can be incredibly upsetting and disruptive to both your personal and professional life.
 In general, any voice problem lasting more than one week should undergo a full evaluation by an ear, nose, and throat surgeon specializing in the treatment of voice disorders.
-At ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, the board-certified team has years of experience determining the cause of voice problems and developing customized treatments to restore your voice.
+At ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, the board-certified team has years of experience determining the cause of voice problems and developing customized treatments to restore your voice.
 To schedule an appointment, call the office or book online today.

 Any condition which affects the vibration of the vocal cords or the muscles and nerves which carefully control the movement of the vocal cords can cause a voice disorder.